Article

 3. Provide Plenty of Employee Feedback

-One of the most effective leadership best practices that improves employee engagement is to simply ask them what they think.
-Employees will provide feedback on the workplace if asked.
-They are more likely to be honest with management if they see management making reasonable changes in the workplace based on their comments.
-Consider these feedback tools for improving employee engagement:
+One of the most effective leadership best practices that improves employee engagement is to simply ask your people what they think.
+Employees will provide valuable feedback on the workplace if asked.
+They are more likely to be honest with leadership if they see management making reasonable changes in the organization based on their comments.
+Consider these feedback tools, including surveys, for improving employee engagement and fostering the workforce's development and the organization's success:

 Performance Management Programs

-Managers should be undertaking ongoing performance conversations with their team members.
+Managers should be undertaking ongoing performance conversations with their team members and the broader workforce.
 These include:

 • Informal check-ins